stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 We strip the code that applied the rotation and see what happens - and what we get is a mess:

 - the model is rendered but it looks sort of *inside out*

 - the grass is obviously on the roof and vice-versa

 - we are seeing bits of the model on top of each other

 There are several issues here but the most pressing is the fact that we now need a *depth buffer* so that fragments are not rendered arbitrarily overlapping each other.

+---

-### Adding a Depth Buffer
+## Depth Buffer

-#### Depth Buffer Attachment
+### Attachment

-We first add a second attachment to the render pass for the depth buffer:
+We first add a second attachment to the render pass for a depth buffer:

 ```java
 final RenderPass pass = new RenderPass.Builder(dev)